 - Day 15: Morning flight from Queenstown to Sydney

 The two weeks I spent in New Zealand are some of the best weeks I have ever had.
 If I were to do it over again, the main thing I would change would be to make my stay longer and book further ahead of time.
 When we planned our crazy five week mini-sabatical, we were sure that two weeks would be more than enough time and we booked plane tickets into Auckland and out of Queenstown.
-Once we started to do some detailed planning, we found that we were sadly mistaken and had to make a lot of compromises to see everything we wanted to see.
+Once we started to do some detailed travel planning for our adventure around the world, we found that we were sadly mistaken and had to make a lot of compromises to see everything we wanted to see.

 After talking to a friend, the 3 priorities for our trip were Millford Sound, Mount Cook, and a farm stay in Dunedin.
 After taking the trip, these are still the 3 places that I would recommend to others.
 If you have extra time, I would add Devonport, Rotorua, and Te Anau to the list.

 With a tight schedule, we only spent 1 or 2 nights in each place and were bound to have mistakes.
-There are a few changes we should have made:
+When thinking about where to go, there are a few changes we should have made:

 - We could have easily spent more time total in New Zealand, or concentrated the 2 weeks we had on the South Island (but it’s hard to really tell this in advance).
 That said, with the constraint of 2 weeks total across both islands we should have: